 Why should you get help from DIGURA?

 Every month, we help thousands of tenants both via our membership solution and our case processing.
 When we process the cases, we achieve a positive result for the tenants in 98% of the cases.
 We are here to help you who are potentially being deceived by your landlord, and you who actually want to keep the money you are entitled to.

 Take photos of the residence

-If you have an ambition to get the most deposit back, you can take pictures of the residence, especially in the individual rooms and the specific shortcomings if you find them.
+If you have an ambition to get the most of your deposit back, you can take pictures of the residence, especially of the individual rooms and the specific shortcomings you find.

-Thus, you can document how the lease looked when you took over it.
+Thus, you can document how the tenancy looked when you took over.
 It is an advantage to date as well as to send them to the landlord as soon as possible – preferably within 14 days after you took over the residence.

 You can take pictures of the condition upon vacating so that you can compare the pictures.
 If there is only deterioration in the form of wear and tear(as a normal consequence of living in the apartment), you have a very good case.